Benigno Álvares: In the 1930s: Galician commitment in the communist ranks

 In 1930, Benigno was arrested under the charge of "agit-prop activities" because he had taken part in activities in support of the poorest Galician people in those years.
 Then, he made a hunger-strike against arbitrary repression he was subjected to.
 The next year, with the Second Republic coming (April 14), Benigno became Maceda's mayor, with a socialist program.
 A month later, he activates the Ourense Communist Party County Section, with other well-known activists, like Luís Souto (later, private secretary of Castelao in his American exile, from 1938), Gomes del Valle, Gaioso Frias, Clemente Vidal, Juan Nóvoa, Jesusa Prado, etc.

 Benigno moves to Ourense, in order to devote himself to politics, as the Communist Party politic secretary in that county.
 He defends not only the communist goals, but also the Galician national emancipation, considering it a nation without a state.
 Therefore, in 1932 he suggests to the party's Galician committee, which head office is in Vigo, the foundation of the Galician Communist Party, when the Communist Party was present in several Galician cities, such as Vigo, Ourense, Ferrol, Pontevedra, and A Coruña, but with no more than 300 activists.

 Galician committee defeats the proposal, and disapproves his political line as person in charge of "El Soviet", the party's publication.
 The Spanish Central Committee dislikes the Galician Benigno's guidance too, but "El Soviet" achieved 23 editions.

 In 1932, he and three other Galician comrades take part in fourth Spanish Congress of the Communist Party in Seville.
 As a Galician delegate, Benigno demands his right to defend his report on agrarian issues in the Galician language.
 Congress finally agrees, and a Portuguese comrade performs the function of an interpreter.

 In this year, Benigno married Henriqueta Fernandes Igrejas.
 They had a daughter, Icaro, but she died during the war, after the 1936 cup.

-In 1933, he stood in the election as candidate of the Popular Antifascit Block candidacy, but the results were unsuccessful.
+In 1933, he stood in the election as candidate of the Popular Antifascist Block candidacy, but the results were unsuccessful.
 During the so-called "black two-year Period", Benigno is considered an enemy of the oligarchy in Ourense, and he's arrested under the charge of political activism in 1934.